rgrams/emthree/README.md

 * ```type``` (any) - The type to change to

-### emthree.SELECT
+### emthree.PRESSED
-Message sent to the game object representing a block on the board when it is selected.
+Message sent to the game object representing a block on the board when it is pressed.

-### emthree.RESET
+### emthree.RELEASED
-Message sent to the game object representing a block on the board when it is deselected.
+Message sent to the game object representing a block on the board when it is released.